lanceman2/Quickstream_dev/README.md

 ## Description

 It's like UNIX streams but much faster.
-Modules in the stream, or pipe-line, may be separate processes, or threads in the same process.
+Filter modules in the stream, or pipe-line, may be run in separate processes, or separate threads in the same process, or modules may be run together in a single thread.
+The way processes and threads are distributed across the filter modules in the running flow stream is not necessarily constrained in any way.
 The stream can be any general directed graph without cycles.

 It's faster because the data flowing between the modules is passed through shared memory and not a kernel buffer, as in UNIX file streams.
 In a UNIX